- Smart roof

 - State-of-the-art water separation

-- Up to 40 per cent less pressure loss (for exhaust pipes compared to old models)
+- Up to 40 percent less pressure loss (for exhaust pipes) compared to older models

 What is a suitable service set for the VILPE roof fan?